PDA-UR/inkplate-printer/servers/api_server/readme.md

 - Websocket API for clients to communicate with the server
 - REST API for clients to download pages
 - Webserver for the webapp
+- Manages the print queue in `$HOME/.inkplate-printer/print_queue`
+  - opens: creates the directory
+  - closes: deletes the directory

 ## Setup